undergrad-partner-school

 This school has an official test-optional admission policy but makes use of SAT, SAT Subject Tests, ACT, or other standardized test scores in admission decisions for the candidates who choose to submit them.

-According to the latest information, the acceptance rate for Johns Hopkins University is 6%.
+The most recent data indicate that the acceptance rate for Johns Hopkins University is 6%.

 The most recent reported freshman retention rate for Johns Hopkins University is 98.09%.